ICTU/quality-time/docs/USAGE.md

 To delete a metric's source, expand the metric in the metric table, select the "Sources" tab and click the "Delete source" button.
 The source is deleted and no longer used to measure the metric.

 > Be careful, there's no way to undo your action via the user interface.

+### Configuring entities

+An entity is a measured entity like for example one single failed job in GitLab for a metric that measures failed GitLab jobs or a single violation in SonarQube for a metric that measures violations.
+What exactly an entity is, and what properties it has depends on what the metric in question is measuring.
+Not every metric will have entities.

+To add a source to a metric, expand the metric in the metric table and then click the tab with the source name.
+It will show a list of entities with all it's details.

+When clicking on one of the entities, it can be expanded and edited.
+Options are for example mark an entity as false positive of as fixed.
+Every action can be enriched with a comment for explanation.

 ## Notes on specific metrics